 6. Unfold the parchment and press it into the bottom of the cake pan.

 Note 2: When making a layered cake, it is important to make sure you are dividing the batter equally between the cake pans so everything bakes evenly.
 The easiest way to confirm the layers are even is to weigh them!
-Eyeball pouring even amounts into each pan and then check the accuracy with a kitchen scale.
-Simply weigh each pan and then use a spoon to adjust the batter in each cake pan so that each pan contains perfectly even amounts.
+Simply weigh each pan and then use a spoon to adjust the batter in each cake pan so that they are perfectly equal.ย

 Serving: 1serving | Calories: 408kcal | Carbohydrates: 54.5g | Protein: 4.6g | Fat: 20g | Cholesterol: 62mg | Sodium: 54mg | Fiber: 1.5g | Sugar: 36.7g